www.guide2womenleaders.com

 WOMEN IN LEADERSHIP

-This site is dedicated to the women who have ruled since the beginning of times - or as long as the sources date back.
+This site is dedicated to the women who have ruled since the beginning of times - or as long as the sources date back - and those holding political offices to the present day.

 There have always been female rulers.
-Some Egyptian Queens are believed to have governed from around 3000 BCE, and the first to be named by the sources without any doubt is Ku-baba, who ruled the Mesopotamian City-State of Ur round 2500 BCE.
+Egyptian Queens are believed to have governed from around 3000 BCE, and the first to be named by the sources without any doubt is Ku-baba, who ruled the Mesopotamian City-State of Ur around 2500 BCE.

 However, it was not until during and just after the World War I that the first few women became members of the revolutionary governments in Ukraine, Russia, Hungary and Ireland.
 Nina Bang, Danish Minister of Education 1924-26, was the first woman to be minister in democratically elected parliamentary government.
 See more in First female ministers.
-Nevertheless, development was slow and it was not until the end of the 20th century that female ministers stopped being unusual.
+Nevertheless, development was slow and it was not until the end of the 20th century that female ministers stopped being unusual, though a number of countries don't have women in their governments at the moment.

-Today, the only two countries, which never had a female member of government in at least a sub-ministerial position, are Monaco and Saudi Arabia.
-The Vatican has got one Assistant Vice-Minister.
-In 1999 Sweden became the first country to have more female ministers than male.
-11 women and 9 men, in 2007 the Finish government had 60% women.
+In 2009 Monaco became the last country in the world to have it's first female member of government.
+1999 Sweden became the first country to have more female ministers than male.
+11 women and 9 men and in 2007 the Finish government had 60% women.

 Current female heads of state and government

-There are 192 members of the United Nations and 2 independent states outside, a few self-declared de-facto independent states and many self-ruling depencies.
-19 have got female leaders at the moment.
+There are 193 members of the United Nations, 2 independent states outside, a few self-declared de-facto independent states and many self-ruling decencies.
+There are currently 29 female leaders in countries or self-ruling territories (The lowest number for several years).

-Of the monarchies, there are reigning Queens in 3 countries: Denmark, The Netherlands and the United Kingdom - and the latter is represented by female Governor Generals in Antigua and Barbuda, Canada and Saint Lucia, who function as their countries' de-facto Heads of State.
+Of the 25 monarchies, there are reigning Queens in 2 countries: Denmark and the United Kingdom - and the latter is represented by female Governor Generals in 4 of the other 15 countries in which she is also Queen; The Bahamas, Grenada, New Zealand and Saint Lucia.
+They function as their countries' de-facto Heads of State.

 Content of www.guide2womenleaders.com